 A map showing all the important locations of the conference, including Tampere Hall, can be accessed here.
-Please note that most of the conference hotels, and Tampere Hall, are located on the ‘backside’ of the railway station: there are two separate tunnels leading from the platforms (you will have to descend a flight of stairs) to the main hall of the station and, in the other direction, towards the hotels and Tampere Hall.
-If you find yourself in the main hall, please turn around!
-(Some guiding photos will be uploaded here before the conference.)
+Please note that most of the conference hotels, and Tampere Hall, are located on the ‘backside’ of the railway station: there are two separate tunnels leading from the platforms (you will have to descend a flight of stairs) to the main hall of the station and, in the other direction, away from the city centre and towards the hotels and Tampere Hall.
+If you find yourself in the main hall, please turn back, exit the tunnel at the other end and look for signs towards Tampere Hall.

 Inside Tampere Hall, we will operate on three levels: first (Registration desk), second (Duetto 1 & 2, Riffi, Opus, Park Foyer 2), and third (Maestro, VIP, Restaurant Duuri).
 Please see the map here.

 City of Tampere

 Tampere is located 175 kilometres north of Helsinki on a narrow strip of land between lakes Näsijärvi and Pyhäjärvi in a beautiful ridge scenery.
 The Tammerkoski rapids, flowing in the middle of the city centre, are a nationally recognised landscape.